LiskArchive/lisk-newrelic/README.md

 * `test:watch:min` will do the same but using the `min` reporter (useful if you just want to check if your changes break a test).
 * `cover` will output a coverage report (differs based on the environment).
-* `build` will transpile your source code using Babel.
 * `precommit` will format staged files and lint everything before you commit.
 * `prepush` will lint and test before you push.
 * `prepublishOnly` will run the `prepush` checks and the `build` command.